Smart backlog refinement: How an AI Tool Enhances Product Management

 2023/2024

+Image from the article on backlog refinement.
 The image shows a summary of the performance: “Overall Quality Average: 8.19 - Based on 122 Evaluated Stories.
 The graph below highlights the ongoing performance of a software development team in improving the quality of their user stories.
 A bar chart where each bar represents the monthly average of the quality of the stories, starting in October 2023 with an initial score and peaking in April 2024.

+Image from the article on backlog refinement.
 Image 2: The image shows a summary of the performance: “Overall Quality Average: 8.19 - Based on 122 Evaluated Stories.
 The graph below highlights the ongoing performance of a software development team in improving the quality of their user stories.
 A bar chart evaluating the average scores per pillar.
 Each pillar is represented by a horizontal bar, with the average score.

 Conclusion